 Fellowships are awarded for a maximum of two years and must be used toward tuition.
 We offer fellowships both for students committed to a career at UJA-Federation of New York and for students interested in a career in the broader Jewish communal sector.

 By completing our application, you will be considered for the UJA-Federation of New York Graduate Fellowship.
 UJA-Federation of NY has scholarships that are specifically intended for those students who wish to pursue a career at UJA-Federation, and other scholarships which are geared toward students who wish to work in the broader Jewish communal sector.
 All accepted applicants will be members of the UJA-Federation of New York Graduate Fellowship cohort.
 Applicants will be considered for all scholarships, with the exception of the Ernest W. Michel FEREP Fellowship, for which you must apply separately.

 Scholarships For Students Pursuing a Career at UJA-Federation of New York

 We offer three scholarships for students interested in a career at UJA-Federation of New York:

 - Interning at least 10 hours a week within UJA-Federation's network of agencies or within any synagogue or day school in the five boroughs of New York City, in Long Island, or in Westchester.

 - Participating in a number of educational seminars throughout the year to grapple with some of the key challenges facing the organized Jewish community.

-- For rabbinical and cantorial students: A commitment to teaching a course of approximately six sessions to donors, staff, or lay leaders at UJA-Federation or an affiliated agency during the second year of receiving scholarship funds.
+- For rabbinical and cantorial students: A commitment to teaching a course of approximately six sessions to donors, staff, or lay leaders at UJA-Federation or an affiliated agency during the final year of receiving scholarship funds.

 Internships are also available for undergraduate and graduate students.